pavitranew/session-7-rest-ang/README.md

 Since modelling endpoints is a common task and is rendered difficult by the opaqueness of the http verbs most people use a utility such as [Postman](https://www.getpostman.com/).

+Test a GET in postman with `http://localhost:3001/api/pirates/`

 We will create a new Pirate in Postman.

+Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`

 ![Image of chart](https://github.com/mean-fall-2016/session-8/blob/master/assets/img/postman2.png)